-Criteria: Not So Hot Working On It Almost There You're an Achiever Self-Confidence I know I'll just be a failure so I don't even try.
-I think I have some strengths, and I try not to get discouraged when I fail at something.
-I learn from my failures.
+Criteria: Not So Hot Working On It Almost There You're an Achiever Self-Confidence l know I'll just be a failure so I don't even try.
+I think I have some I learn from my failures.
 My parents and friends have confidence in me.
 I know I will do well in anything I try.
 I look forward to learning from my mistakes and I never give up.
 Goal Setting I don't set any goals.
 I hope I'll be lucky and win the lottery one day.
-I set goals for the week or grading period in at least one subject.
-I have short-term and long-term goals and check regularly to see how I'm doing.
+I set goals for the week or grading period in at least one subject. long-term goals and check regularly to see how I'm doing.
 I set goals regularly and have a plan for meeting my goals.
 I plan backward for short- and long-term goals.
 Motivation I don't care what happens to me in school or in the rest of my life.
 I'm interested in learning a few things.
 I have to be motivated by others to get my work done.
 I try very hard even when things are difficult.
 My friends and family encourage me.
 Sometimes I'm a bit lazy.
 I have lots of interests and am excited about learning.
 I put forth the most effort when the task is difficult.
 Organizational Skills I am totally disorganized!
 I can't remember my assignments and I lose everything.
-Sometimes I write down my assignments, and I get most things done although I procrastinate a lot.
-I am organized, get all my homework done, but never have time to do things I enjoy.
+Sometimes I write down my assignments, and I get most things done although I procrastinate a lot. my homework done, but never have time to do things I enjoy.
 My schoolwork, homework, and life outside of school are in order.
 I plan long-range assignments and have time to have fun, too.
 Study Skills I never study and really don't know how to begin.
 Sometimes I study, but it's almost always at the last minute.
 I get all my homework done.
 I know how to do a research paper and how to memorize things for a test.
 I have excellent study skills.
 I know how to research, take notes, and memorize new information.
 I am always prepared for tests.